zyla/cachehog/README.md

 # CacheHog - IPC via cache timing

+NOTE: This is the most naive implementation of this idea.
+For stuff that _really_ works (and has a nice paper about it), see [Cache Based Jamming Agreement](https://github.com/IAIK/CJAG).

 Randomly accessing a big chunk memory causes a lot of main memory accesses due to limited size of CPU caches.
 When two processes to that at the same time, a noticeable slowdown can be observed.